Anthony Eden: School

 Eden was educated at two independent schools.
-He attended Sandroyd School in Wiltshire from 1907 to 1910, where he excelled in languages.
+He attended Sandroyd School in Surrey from 1907 to 1910, where he excelled in languages.
 He then started at Eton College in January 1911.
 There, he won a Divinity prize and excelled at cricket, rugby and rowing, winning House colours in the last.

 Eden learned French and German on continental holidays and, as a child, is said to have spoken French better than English.
-Although Eden was able to converse with Adolf Hitler in German in February 1934 and with Chinese Premier Chou En-lai in French at Geneva in 1954, he preferred, out of a sense of professionalism, to have interpreters translate at formal meetings.
+Although Eden was able to converse with Adolf Hitler in German in February 1934 and with Chinese Premier Zhou Enlai in French at Geneva in 1954, he preferred, out of a sense of professionalism, to have interpreters translate at formal meetings.

 Although Eden later claimed to have had no interest in politics until the early 1920s, his biographer writes that his teenage letters and diaries "only really come to life" when discussing the subject.
 He was a strong, partisan Conservative, thinking his protectionist father "a fool" in November 1912 for trying to block his free-trade supporting uncle from a Parliamentary candidacy.
 He rejoiced in the defeat of Charles Masterman at a by-election in May 1914 and once astonished his mother on a train journey by telling her the MP and the size of his majority for each constituency through which they passed.
 By 1914 he was a member of the Eton Society ("Pop").

 First World War

 During the First World War, Eden's elder brother, Lieutenant John Eden, was killed in action on 17 October 1914, at the age of 26, while serving with the 12th (Prince of Wales's Royal) Lancers.
 He is buried in Larch Wood (Railway Cutting) Commonwealth War Graves Commission Cemetery in Belgium.
-His uncle Robin was later shot down and captured whilst serving with the Royal Flying Corps.
+Their uncle Robin was later shot down and captured whilst serving with the Royal Flying Corps.

-Volunteering for service in the British Army, like many others of his generation, Eden served with the 21st (Yeoman Rifles) Battalion of the King's Royal Rifle Corps (KRRC), a Kitchener's Army unit, initially recruited mainly from County Durham country labourers, who were increasingly replaced by Londoners after losses at the Somme in mid-1916.
+Volunteering for service in the British Army, like many others of his generation, Eden served with the 21st (Service) Battalion, King's Royal Rifle Corps (Yeoman Rifles) (KRRC), a Kitchener's Army unit, initially recruited mainly from County Durham country labourers, who were increasingly replaced by Londoners after losses at the Somme in mid-1916.
 He was commissioned as a temporary second lieutenant on 2 November 1915 (antedated to 29 September 1915).
 His battalion transferred to the Western Front on 4 May 1916 as part of the 41st Division.
 On 31 May 1916, Eden's younger brother, Midshipman William Nicholas Eden, was killed in action, aged 16, on board HMS Indefatigable during the Battle of Jutland.
 He is commemorated on the Plymouth Naval Memorial.
 His brother-in-law, Lord Brooke, was wounded during the war.